What are my pension pot options at retirement?

 As some benefits are based on how much income you have, as well as savings and investments, you may become ineligible for some benefits if you access your pension.

-It also depends on whether you are at least state pension age, as you can claim pension credit.
+It also depends on whether you are at least state pension age, as you may be able to claim pension credit.

 If you can get pension credit, money from your pension you would be entitled to, and any funds you take out will be taken into account when working out your income.